Taco Burger – all the flavors of your favorite taco inside a hearty veggie burger. Easy to make. Vegan and Gluten Free.

 Top It Off

 Along with lettuce, tomato and avocado (taco staples, right?)
-I slathered on some of my Cumin Ranch and, wow, was it the perfect addition to this Taco Burger!
-I originally created that dressing to drizzle on my Black Bean Taco Salad, so naturally the flavors work really well with this too.
-And if you are following me on Instagram then you know because of this post that tortilla chips dipped in creamy cumin ranch dressing is also a stellar idea!
+I slathered on some of my Creamy Cumin Ranch Dressing and, wow, was it the perfect addition to this Taco Burger!

 Taco Burger Recipe

 Let’s get to the good stuff – the recipe for this amazing Taco Burger!
 I hope you love it as much as we do.
-If you try it, please come back and leave me a comment below with your feedback.
+If you try it, please come back and leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it!
 Enjoy!

 - 3/4 cup raw chopped walnuts